Butterfly

 Overview

-Classes at The Sophia M. Sachs Butterfly House include classroom demonstrations and a scavenger hunt in the Tropical Conservatory.
-The programs are designed to foster a better understanding of butterflies and their importance to the balance of life on Earth.
+Classes at The Sophia M. Sachs Butterfly House include classroom interactions and twenty to thirty minutes in the Tropical Conservatory.
+The programs are designed to foster a greater understanding of butterflies and their importance to the balance of life on Earth.
 Programs compliment classroom curricula and cover concepts outlined in both the Missouri and Illinois Science Standards.

 Availability